The next morning, Rosa was waiting outside their office building when Naomi arrived. “Good morning! Did you get some rest?” Rosa asked.

 “So, did you get any brilliant ideas overnight?”

-“Well, I don’t know if it’s brilliant,” replied Rosa.
+“Well, I don’t know if it’s brilliant, but I do have an idea,” replied Rosa.
 “Let’s go for a drive.”

 “Uh, OK.”